noorpur/breastmnist-ai-imaging/README.md

-# AI for Women's Health Imaging: Breast Ultrasound Malignancy Classification
+# AI for Women's Breast Ultrasound Malignancy Classification

 This repository contains a Colab-first research workflow for evaluating AI models on **BreastMNIST**, a standardized breast ultrasound imaging benchmark from MedMNIST v2.
 The project is structured like a reproducible research repo rather than a one-off notebook: configuration, reusable modules, repeated experiments, metrics, figures, model checkpoints, predictions, threshold sweeps, and generated experiment analysis all write to versioned folders.